Grossmont High School Advanced Placement and College Preparatory US History

 Upton Sinclair

 Questions.
-How does Upton Sinclair describe the following:
+What examples does Sinclair use to demonstrate the following:

 Muckrakers